cdrummey216/whoami/artofliving.md

 * Self-Awareness //What is the relationship between my concept of self and my expression of self?
 * Self-development //from self-awareness, what can be modified for a better result?
 * Skilfulness //knowledge AND making/doing
-* Open-mindedness //knowing that my self is separate from another's self
+* Open-mindedness //knowing that my self is separate from another's self and seeking understanding
 * Mindfulness //when a disconnection between self concept and self expression/externalization, ability to forgive oneself.
 * Responsibility //although i am separate from others, i have committments to my self and to others that must be upheld
 * Flexibility //patience requires flexibility, or flexibility is a method for existing in a changing environment